redhat-partner-solutions/crucible/docs/inventory.md

           # ...
 ```

-Note that the BMCs of the nodes in the cluster must be routable from the bastion host and the HTTP Store must be routable from the BMCs
+> **Note**: that the BMCs of the nodes in the cluster must be routable from the bastion host and the HTTP Store must be routable from the BMCs

 These two examples are not the only type of clusters that can be deployed using Crucible.
 A hybrid cluster can be created by mixing virtual and bare metal nodes.